-Interval Photos option generates the result faster and better
+Interval photos generate faster and better results

 Stitching Software Download Links

-Note:If you use a DLSR camera with a wide-angle lens and a panoramic tripod head, that would be perfectly fine for us to process correctly as long as photos are equirectangular which means the width to height aspect ratio is exactly 2:1.
+Note:If you use a DSLR camera with a wide-angle lens and a panoramic tripod head, that would be perfectly fine for us to process correctly as long as photos are equirectangular which means the width to height aspect ratio is exactly 2:1.

-- Try to keep the camera steady.
+- Keep the camera steady.

 - Slow down near doorways and in narrow hallways.